hcoberdalhoff/hcoberdalhoff.github.io/_posts/2021-06-29-Visualize-Cond-Acc-Pols.md

 ---
 ## Conditional Access Policies and MS Graph

-Conditional Access Policies are an important part of most AzureAD environments.
+[Conditional Access Policies](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/overview) are an important part of most AzureAD environments.
 They allow to protect apps and data, by e.g. enforcing Multi-Factor Authentication or by restricting unneccessary access.

 You can interact with Conditional Access Policies using MS Graph via the `/identity/conditionalAccess/policies` resource to create, read, update, delete individual policies.

-Conditional Access Policies are represented as JSON documents in MS Graph - as described at [docs.microsoft.com](https://docs.microsoft.com/en-us/graph/api/resources/conditionalaccesspolicy).
+Conditional Access Policies are represented as JSON documents in MS Graph - as described in the [MS Graph documentation - conditionalaccesspolicy](https://docs.microsoft.com/en-us/graph/api/resources/conditionalaccesspolicy).

 ## Interact with PowerShell

 PowerShell allows to interact with MS Graph using `Invoke-RestMethod`, but you still have to handle things like authentication, pagination etc.

-To make life simpler for myself, I wrote some functions a MS Graph module [MEMPSToolkit](https://github.com/hcoberdalhoff/MEMPSToolkit) to interact with MS Graph, incl.
-Conditional Access Policies.
+To make life simpler for myself, I wrote some functions a into a MS Graph wrapper module [MEMPSToolkit](https://github.com/hcoberdalhoff/MEMPSToolkit), incl. handling Conditional Access Policies.

-Assuming you have the module installed, let's authenticate to Graph - this time using a Service Principal / clientId and clientSecret.
+Assuming you have the module installed, let's authenticate to Graph first - this time using a Service Principal / clientId and clientSecret.
 You will need to grant `Policy.Read.All` permissions to this AppRegsitration / Service Principal to be able to read Conditional Access Policies.

 ```powershell
 $token = Get-AppLoginToken -tenant "contoso.com" -clientId "123..." -secretValue "!?#..."
 ```

 `$token` stores your bearer token for the actual requests.
 Now we fetch all Conditional Access Policies.

 ```powershell
 $CAPols = Get-ConditionalAccessPolicies -authToken $token